N. Korea says US terrorism blacklist hinders nuke diplomacy

 The most glaring recent case was the assassination of Kim Jong Nam, the estranged half brother of leader Kim Jong Un, using VX nerve agent at a Malaysian airport in 2017.

 Last year, North Korea and the United States launched on-and-off diplomacy on what terms North Korea would give up its advancing nuclear arsenal.
-But the talks largely have stalled since the second summit between Kim and President Donald Trump collapsed in February due to disputes over sanctions.
-Negotiations met in Stockholm last month but made no meaningful progress.
+But the talks largely have stalled since the second summit between Kim and President Donald Trump collapsed in February due to disputes over sanctions on North Korea.
+Negotiators met in Stockholm last month but made no meaningful progress.

+South Korea’s spy agency told lawmakers in a closed-door meeting Monday it expects the U.S.-North Korea talks to resume by early December at the latest, according to Lee Eun-jae, one of the lawmakers who attended the meeting.

 North Korea has demanded the United States work out mutually acceptable proposals to salvage the nuclear diplomacy by year’s end.
+Some experts say North Korea could perform more weapons tests in the coming weeks as it approaches the end-of-year deadline.